made2k/made2k/README.md

 I am a Denver based iOS Engineer that enjoys solving problems in a way that creates a great user experience.
-I believe stronly in continuing to learn and improve all the time.
+I believe strongly in continuing to learn and improve all the time.

 ---